wiryls/uncat/README.md

 │  └─types
 │      └─include
 │
 ├─tests          // Tests files (base on Catch2)
 │  ├─benchmark_tests
 │  └─functional_tests
 │
 └─third_party    // Dependent libraries (such as Cache2)
 ```

-Libraries are placed at `modules`, test files are placed at `tests` folder.
+Executables are placed in `examples` folder.
+And libraries are in `modules`, test files in `tests`.

 e.g. the header-only library `far`: